 Providing iPads to use in a 1:1 learning environment serves to enhance each student’s overall learning experience. iPads give students the access to learn anywhere, anytime; narrows the digital divide between students; and promotes responsible use of today’s ever-changing technologies.

 All iPads are subject to the same acceptable use guidelines as all other devices on the McQuaid Jesuit network.
-All files, documents, and books installed on your iPad by McQuaid remain the property of the school.
+All files, documents, and books installed on your iPad by McQuaid Jesuit remain the property of the school.
 We reserve the right to confiscate and search a student’s iPad to ensure compliance with the Acceptable Use Policy.
-Middle school students are prohibited from downloading any applications onto their iPads that are not approved by the school for educational use or available in the Self Service app store.
-High school students are allowed to download their own applications from the Apple App Store.
-Applications deemed to be in violation of the values set forth by the Student Code of Conduct will be removed from student devices.
+All students are prohibited from downloading any applications onto their iPads that are not approved by the school for educational use or available in the Self-Service app store.
+Applications deemed to be in violation of the values set forth by the Student Code of Conduct will not be approved for installation.

 - Students are required to maintain the protective case provided by the school on their iPad at all times.